-Many entrants have an HND or degree in a relevant subject.
+Many entrants have an HND (SCQF Level 8) or degree (SCQF Level 9-10) in a relevant subject.
 Depending on the visitor attraction, subjects range from natural history, tourism, marketing or business management.

 Entry requirements for HND courses are usually 1-2 Highers and degree courses are usually 4-5 Highers.
 Specific subjects may be required for particular courses.

-Some employers may prefer you to have a postgraduate qualification in tourism or heritage studies.
+Some employers may prefer you to have a postgraduate qualification (SCQF Level 11) in tourism or heritage studies.